joe-cheem/joe-cheem.github.io/readme.md

 - Add more interactive elements to the game showcase section
 - Enhance the ToneZone player with additional features (e.g., playlists, shuffle)
 - Optimize performance for slower internet connections
+- Continue to refine responsive design for various device sizes and orientations

 ## Contributing
 This is a personal project, but suggestions and feedback are welcome.